easydiffusion/easydiffusion/CONTRIBUTING.md

 Check the `ui/frontend/build/README.md` for instructions on running and building the React code.

 ## Development environment for Installer changes
 Build the Windows installer using Windows, and the Linux installer using Linux.
 Don't mix the two, and don't use WSL.
+An Ubuntu VM is fine for building the Linux installer on a Windows host.

 1. Install Miniconda 3 or Anaconda.
 2. Install `conda install -c conda-forge -y conda-pack`